NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Gladiator.md

 ---

 # Gladiator
-The roar of the crowd and thrill of competitive combat drive you to become the best-and the fame isn't bad either.
-If there are sapient creatures observing a combat encounter, and these onlookers are neither engaged in the combat themselves nor allied or affiliated with either side, the combatants have spectators.
-The GM is the final arbiter.
+The roar of the crowd and thrill of competitive combat drive you to become the best—and the fame isn't bad either.
+You always do your best work under the fervent gaze of spectators, and by work, you of course mean violence.

 ## [[Feats/Gladiator Dedication|Gladiator Dedication]] Feat 2